Damping of strong GHz waves near magnetars and the origin of fast radio bursts

 Our method for solving this MHD problem employed characteristics $C^\pm$.
 It allows one to find the solution with realistic parameters of the magnetosphere (where magnetization $\sigbg$ can exceed $10^8$, see \Eq~(\ref{eq:sigbg})).
 We also exploited the fact that the wavelength $\lambda=c/\nu$ is far shorter than radius $r$ (the variation scale of $\Bbg$), and the wave duration $\tau\simlt 1\,$ms satisfies $\tau\ll r/c$ at radii of interest.
 This feature facilitates the solution, as it gives a simple integral along $C^-$ across the wave.

 (2) In the polar regions $\sin\theta<\sin\theta_{\rm MHD}$, the wave damping also begins with MHD shocks developing at $\rsh$.
-However, here the shock heating quickly ends, because the heated particles become unmagnetized in the wave, i.e. their Larmor frequency $\omL$ drops below the wave frequency $\omega$.
-This transition happens before damping, with the practically intact wave profile $E(t-r/c)$.
-As the wave continues to propagate to $r>\rsh$, it develops regions of $E^2>B^2$ in each oscillation, triggering stochastic particle acceleration described in B22: magnetospheric particles exposed to the GHz wave train develop a quick random walk in energy.
-The particles are then forced into a quasi-steady energy distribution (with Lorentz factors $10^4$-$10^5$), in which stochastic acceleration is balanced by radiative losses, quickly draining the wave energy.
+However, here the shock heating quickly ends because the heated particles become unmagnetized in the wave, i.e. their Larmor frequency $\omL$ drops below the wave frequency $\omega$.
+This transition happens before significant damping, with the practically intact wave profile $E(t-r/c)$.
+As the wave continues to propagate to $r>\rsh$, it develops regions of $E^2>B^2$ in each oscillation, triggering stochastic particle acceleration described in B22: magnetospheric particles exposed to the GHz wave train develop a quick random walk in energy.\footnote{At the same time, the wave controls the plasma bulk flow: the sliding along the oblique $\bBbg$ with the Lorentz factor $\gamma_F\approx(\sin\alpha)^{-1}$, as described in \Sect~\ref{kinetic}.
+The bulk flow may also be viewed as a result of the wave ponderomotive force along $\bBbg$.
+This force changes sign if the plasma bulk Lorentz factor exceeds $\gamma_F$, so the bulk flow is forced to have $\gamma_F$.
+Same result is found with the more detailed approach of B22, by solving the particle equation of motion in the wave and finding the particle trajectory.} As a result, the particles are forced into a quasi-steady energy distribution (with ``thermal'' Lorentz factors $10^4$-$10^5$), in which stochastic acceleration is balanced by radiative losses, quickly draining the wave energy.